Explore our most up to date guidance and information for psychiatrists working in Scotland.

 Whilst the UK guidance should be relevant and of use to practitioners across the UK, please find below some exceptions and considerations specific to the Scottish health care system.
 This will be updated regularly.

-HPS - Primary Care Guidance
+Health Protection Scotland - Primary Care Guidance

 HPS/NSS - Secondary Care Guidance (PDF)